ecoiahq/content-ops-starter/content/pages/index.md

       color: text-light
     subtitle: ''
     text: >
-      We produce compelling and emotionally resonant content that captivates audiences and strengthens your cause.
+      With roots in the broadcast media industry, we create compelling, emotionally resonant content that captivates audiences, amplifies your message, and strengthens your cause—ensuring your story reaches the right people, in the right way, for the greatest impact.
     actions:
       - type: Button
         label: Learn More